demisto/content-docs/docs/integrations/mirroring.md

 *Note that when mirroring both incoming and outgoing data, all the commands are required.
 For mirroring in only one direction, only some of the commands are required.*
 - `test-module` - this is the command that is run when the `Test` button in the configuration panel of an integration is clicked.
 - `fetch-incidents` - this is the command that fetches new incidents to Cortex XSOAR.
 - `get-remote-data` - this command gets new information about the incidents in the remote system and updates *existing* incidents in Cortex XSOAR.
-This command is executed every 1 minute.
+This command is executed every 1 minute for each individual incident.
 - `update-remote-system` - this command updates the remote system with the information we have in the mirrored incidents within Cortex XSOAR.
-This command is executed every 1 minute.
+This command is executed whenever the incident is changed in Cortex XSOAR.
-- `get-mapping-fields` - this command will pull the different incident types and their associated incident fields from the remote system.
-It is used in the Mirror out configuration page in the XSOAR UI.
+- `get-mapping-fields` - this command pulls the different incident types and their associated incident fields from the remote system.
+This enables users to map XSOAR fields to the 3rd-party integration fields in the outgoing mapper.

 ## Useful objects to use in your code
 All the functions explained here are globally available through the CommonServerPython file.